denten-books/plain-text/20-metaphor.md

 [^ln1-greek]: In modern Greece metaphor is the ordinary word for transportation, often inscribed on trucks and shipping containers.

+[^ln2-heid]: See @heidegger_being_1996, 70: "When something at hand is missing whose everyday presence was a matter of course that we never even paid attention to it, this constitutes a *breach* in the context of references discovered in our circumspection.
+Circumspection comes up with emptiness and now sees for the first time what the missing thing was at hand *for* and at hand *with*.
+Again the surrounding world makes itself known."

 [^ln1-icon]: I am using the traditional Peircian distinction between symbol, icon, and index.
 Peirce writes "icons are are so completely substituted for